petal2020/petal_beethoven_diabelli-variations/README.md

 **main content**

-The data discussed in Glaser 2021 refer to 66 different recordings of Beethoven's 'Diabelli-Variations' as detailed in the article's discography (https://storage.gmth.de/zgmth/media/1128/Glaser_Diabelli_Tab07.pdf).
+The data discussed in Glaser 2021 refer to 66 different recordings of Beethoven's 'Diabelli Variations' as detailed in the article's discography (https://storage.gmth.de/zgmth/media/1128/Glaser_Diabelli_Tab07.pdf).

 **(1) raw data (66 recordings)**